gothinkster/angular-realworld-example-app/README.md

 # Getting started

 Make sure you have the [Angular CLI](https://github.com/angular/angular-cli#installation) installed globally.
-You can `npm install --legacy-peer-deps` to resolve all dependencies (should take a couple of seconds).
+You can `npm install` to resolve all dependencies (should take a couple of seconds).

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.